 - rank full-pay relevant employees from highest to lowest paid; - divide this into 4 equal parts ('quartiles'); - work out the percentage of men and women in each of the 4 parts. - 3.5 Pay includes: basic pay, paid leave, including annual leave, sick leave, maternity leave etc (except where an employee is paid less than usual because of being on any such leave), shift premium pay, bonus pay.
-It excludes: overtime, expenses, benefits in kind, redundancy. - 3.6 As at 30 March 2017 our headcount figure was 237 staff so we will not be required to report this year.
-Going forward we will continue to review our headcount figure at the 'snapshot' date and I will keep Committee informed of full details should we have to report and publish in the future. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications:
+It excludes: overtime, expenses, benefits in kind, redundancy. - 3.6 At 31 March 2017 our headcount figure was 240 staff so we fell outside the scope of the regulations.
+Organisations that are out of scope are still required to formally report that they are out of scope and so I have duly submitted details of such to the Government Equalities Office.
+Going forward we will continue to review our headcount figure at the 'snapshot' date and I will keep Committee informed of full details should we have to report and publish in the future.

+4 RISK ASSESSMENT

-- Resources No implications identified. - Technical, Environmental and Legal The Equality and Human Rights Commission can enforce any failure to comply with the Regulations. - Political No implications identified. - Reputation Failure to comply with the Regulations could lead to adverse publicity for the Council. - Equality & Diversity No implications identified.
+- 4.1 The approval of this report may have the following implications: - Resources No implications identified. - Technical, Environmental and Legal The Equality and Human Rights Commission can enforce any failure to comply with the Regulations. - Political No implications identified. - Reputation Failure to comply with the Regulations could lead to adverse publicity for the Council. - Equality & Diversity No implications identified.